Michael Alan Singer: The Untethered Soul (2007)

 The Untethered Soul (2007) is Singer's first New York Times bestseller.
 It is a collection of lectures which cover topics on yoga, philosophy, the concept of self, the meaning of life, and the theory of mind.
 The book caught the attention of talk show host Oprah Winfrey, with whom Singer later gave his first televised interview.

 The Surrender Experiment (2015)

 The Surrender Experiment (2015) is Singer's second bestselling book.
 In the autobiography, Singer describes his journey of how he became interested in meditation, how he started the Temple of the Universe and the Medical Manager Corporation, among other things.
 Singer mixes his life story with teachings of his philosophy, and the central theme of the book is his attempts at "surrendering yourself to life itself", and not letting his personal ego intervene with the flow of life.
 He identifies The Three Pillars of Zen (1965) by Philip Kapleau and Autobiography of a Yogi (1946) by Paramahansa Yogananda as his influences, naming them responsible for starting his lifelong exploration of Zen and spirituality.

 Living Untethered - Beyond the Human Predicament (2022)

-Singer continued his thesis in The Untethered Soul in this book.
+Living Untethered (2022) continues Singer's thesis from The Untethered Soul.
+It became a New York Times bestseller, Singer's third book to do so.

+Wisdom Untethered - The Time for Questions (2026)

+Wisdom Untethered: The Time for Questions (2026) is Singer's sixth book, published by New Harbinger Publications on March 16, 2026.
+The book uses a dialogue format to address topics including relationships, decision-making, fear, and surrender.
+Singer announced the book in December 2025.